-The extent to which email (electronic mail) plays a role in your day-to-day work depends on your organisation but also on your particular job role and how you manage your emails.
-Email came before the internet and is still the primary method of online communication, particularly for business and work.
+The extent to which email (electronic mail) plays a role in your day-to-day work depends on your organisation but also on your job role and how you manage your emails.
+Email is the primary method of online communication for many businesses and work.
 Although it has been around for a long time (early versions of email were used in the 1960s) many people don’t use and manage their email effectively.

 There are two parts to an email – the Message header and the Message body.

-The Message header part of an email contains the following information, as well as other important data.
+The Message header contains the following information, as well as other important data.

-- To: the email address(es) and usually the name(s) of the people getting the email.
+- To: the email address(es) and usually the name(s) of the people receiving the email.

 - From: the email address (and usually the name) of the sender.